antunesdq/Comment-Linker/README.md

 If you encounter any issues, have suggestions, or would like to contribute to the Comment Linker extension, please visit the [GitHub repository](https://github.com/antunesdq/Comment-Linker).
 Contributions, bug reports, and feature requests are welcome.

 ## Release Notes

+### Version 1.1.0

+- Added support for linking to specific line numbers.
+- Enhanced support for absolute and relative paths.
+- Implemented automatic link removal when the file is not being worked on.

 ### Version 1.0.0